QLAC Annuities: Securing Your Retirement with Guaranteed Income

 A QLAC is a deferred annuity, but it is funded directly from your existing retirement savings.
 Other types of annuities do not have to be directly funded from something like a 401(k) or IRA.

 Other types of annuities may also pay out earlier in retirement.
 Immediate annuities usually pay out when you first invest in them.
-But QLAC annuities don’t pay out until late in retirement, offering built-in security that you don’t have to worry about outliving.
+However, QLAC annuities do not pay out until late in retirement, offering built-in security that you do not have to worry about outliving.

-QLAC annuities can be safer investments than other types of annuities because they protect against the swings in the market once they’re invested.
-Variable annuities, for example, fluctuate heavily with the performance of the economy.
+QLAC annuities can be safer investments than other types of annuities because they protect against the swings in the market once invested.
+Variable annuities, for example, fluctuate heavily with economic performance.

 *Ad: Clicking will take you to our partner Annuity.org.